sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 pile-up analysis).

 Try clicking on a read and see if you can get the following dialog boxes.
+They let you examine the modification probability of a single base on a read and extract read details such as read id.

 ![IGV view with read dialog boxes](igv_get_read_details.png)